 A few tips about your eligibility:

-- Income ceiling: Unlike BTO flats, there are no income ceilings for the purchase of HDB resale flats!
-However, it might affect the CPF housing grants that you can apply for.
+- Income ceiling: Unlike BTO flats, there are no income ceilings for the purchase of HDB resale flats.
+This is also why some Singaporeans earning too much have “no choice” but to go for resale HDB flats rather than BTO.
+So yeah, we guess there’s actually such a thing as too much money… However, note that your income level will affect the CPF housing grants that you can apply for.

 - Ownership of additional properties: When purchasing a HDB resale flat, you cannot have any other HDB flats, private or overseas property under your name.
 If you do own one, dispose of them within 6 months of your resale flat purchase transaction.

 Now, you’re ready to start your home-buying journey: